FREE BOOK ON POULTRY PRODUCTION – COCKEREL, BROILER, LAYER AND BREEDER EGG PRODUCTION

 Chicken is reared using different production techniques or system.
 This depends on the chicken breed, the type, its mortality rate among several other factors.
-The most common systems of chicken production include the free range, the semi-intensive and the intensive systems of chicken production.
+The most common systems of chicken production include the free-range, the semi-intensive and the intensive systems of chicken production.
 Explaining these briefly;

 The Free Range Poultry System

-This system of poultry production is not commercial in nature, and typically has 5 to 20 chickens in its herd.
+This system of poultry production is not commercial in nature and typically has 5 to 20 chickens in its herd.
 This system of poultry production is rural based, and hence, the chickens in most cases are local breeds.

-A disadvantage with this system of poultry production is its tendency for exposure to predators, resulting in high mortality rate.
+A disadvantage of this system of poultry production is its tendency for exposure to predators, resulting in high mortality rate.
 Typically, the chickens are let loose to feed themselves with supplements provided by the owner.